Identification and Estimation of Average Causal Effects in Fixed Effects Logit Models: Introduction

 \section{Introduction}

-In this paper, we consider the identification and estimation of average marginal effects (AME) and average treatment effects (ATE) in the fixed effects (FE) binary logit model, with short panels.
-Estimation of the common slope parameters dates back to \cite{rasch1961} and \cite{andersen1970} \citep[see also][]{chamberlain1980analysis} but up to now, there has been no study of the identification and estimation of the AME and ATE in this model.
+In this paper, we consider the identification and estimation of average causal effects in the fixed effects (FE) static binary logit model, with short panels.
+Estimation of the slope parameters dates back to \cite{rasch1961} and \cite{andersen1970} \citep[see also][]{chamberlain1980analysis} but up to now, there has been no study of the identification and estimation of average causal effects such as average marginal effects (AME) or average treatment effects (ATE) in this model.
 These parameters are yet of more direct interest than the slope parameter, which only provides information on relative marginal effects.
-For this reason, and following the influential work of \cite{angrist2001estimation} \citep[see also][]{angrist2008mostly}, many applied economists have turned to using FE linear probability models.
-Besides their simplicity, they allow one to identify the best linear approximation of the true model, if it is nonlinear.
-Then, one could argue that their slope parameter, which corresponds to the AME if the model is linear, is close to the true AME in practice.
+For this reason, and following the influential work of \cite{angrist2001estimation} \citep[see also][]{angrist2008mostly}, many applied economists have turned to using FE linear probability models, as we illustrate in Section \ref{sec:lit_review}.